-28. During the campaign period the Integrity Commissioner will:
+36. During the campaign period the Integrity Commissioner shall:

-- a. not receive any complaints alleging that a Member of Council has breached the Code of Conduct; - b. suspend any ongoing investigation of a previously filed complaint; and - c. not submit any report to Council, of findings with respect to such complaints. - 29.
-Following the election, investigations or reports concerning the conduct of a former Member while that individual was still a Member, will only be commenced or continued at the request of Council, by resolution.
+- a. not receive any complaints alleging that a Member of Council has breached the Code of Conduct; - b. suspend any ongoing investigation of a previously filed complaint; and - c. not submit any report to Council, of findings with respect to such complaints.